Alfred20697/calendar-test/README.md

 - [ ] Implement better algorithm for creating timetable and event table with reference to dycalendar.js
 - [ ] Think of more exception case, e.g. event that occur on multiple days
 - [ ] Implement list view, day view and year view
-- [ ] Implement batch dot of event (if there is an event, there will be dot on right upper corner with the number of events)
+- [x] Implement event count (if there is an event, there will be number on right upper corner).
+Note: Use superscript for now.
-- [ ] Implement better style and design with reference to dycalendar.css
+- [x] Implement better style and design with reference to dycalendar.css Note: Can be improved more.
 - [ ] Get the data from database